The Bible college where I earned my first degree had a difficult course.

 I concentrated on treating my patients, earning money, and paying everyone’s bills more than I concentrated on what I had found in those early days.
 God’s opinion and my relationship with Him was what healed my soul.

 Moving away from the simple days when the Bible was my foundation and Jesus was my best friend, I let possessions, position, and pleasure rob me of what I needed and loved most: a simple clean relationship-oriented soul.

 Repenting, or turning away from, came naturally as I confessed my sins and confusion while turning toward Jesus.
 I remembered what I had learned long ago: whatever we possess, possesses us.

-I decided to go wholehearted back to the simple days when all I needed was Jesus, the words of the Word, and my family.
-I developed a protective feeling against anyone who threatened my relationship with these things, I sold some things, and I discarded some relationships.
+I decided to go wholeheartedly back to the simple days when all I needed was Jesus, the Word, and my family.
+I developed a protective feeling against anyone who threatened my relationship with these things.
+I sold some things, and I discarded some relationships.

 Choose to live a life that refuses to leave the simplicity that is in Christ.
 You’ll never be sorry.

 (Photo courtesy of pixabay.)